 Losing a tooth can be a confusing time.
 There are many decisions that need to be made quickly.
 What am I going to do to replace the tooth?
 What do I need to do to keep my options open?
 How am I going to eat?

-Dr. Sinick and the team at Sinick Family Dental want to make this confusing time simpler for you.
+The team at Sinick Family Dental wants to make this confusing time simpler for you.

 There are a few different ways to replace a missing tooth – implants, bridges, or partials.
 All of these are good solutions.
 There is one thing that is crucial to the success of any of these treatments, however, and that is the amount and quality of bone you have.